technicalpickles/ragamuffin/README.markdown

 All pretty straight forward.
 What if we could harness this technique in the Ruby world?
 Rack is a minimal framework to make talking to a Ruby webserver nicer, and is pretty flexible and great to build frameworks on top of.
 Imagine if you would, an API like Java Servlets... but implemented on rack....

 I present to you... racklets!
+Let's start by making a new ruby file, and putting it in a well known load path: WEB-INF/lib.
+So, we'll make WEB-INF/lib/example_racklet.rb :

     class ExampleRacklet < Racklet
       def do_get(request, response)